Eri-akinfisoye/NexaLink-Churn-Analysis/Report/NexaLink_Churn_Analysis_Report.md

 ---

 ### 4.7 Support Tickets & Customer Experience
+> [!NOTE]
+> A dedicated report page was not built for this dimension because the core
+> insight (a single tech ticket triples churn) is best communicated as a single
+> chart.
+This visual lives on the Overview page as a supporting chart within
+> the executive summary.
+Not every analytical finding warrants its own page —
+> some are sharp enough to land in one chart on the summary dashboard.
 #### 4.7.1 Tech Support Ticket Volume vs. Churn

 **Question:** Do customers who raised more tech support tickets churn more frequently?